remote007/remote007/README.md

-- 🌱 I’m currently developing projects in Django and MySQL.
+- 🌱 I’m currently developing projects in Django+MySQL and MERN.

 - 👨‍💻 All of my projects are available at [remote007](https://github.com/remote007)